Welsh Dragon

 The Welsh Dragon (y Ddraig Goch, meaning 'the red dragon'; [ə ˈðraiɡ ˈɡoːχ]) is a heraldic symbol that represents Wales and appears on the national flag of Wales.

-As an emblem, the red dragon of Wales has been used since the reign of Cadwaladr, King of Gwynedd from around 655AD and is historically known as the "Red Dragon of Cadwaladr".
 Ancient leaders of the Celtic Britons that are personified as dragons include Maelgwn Gwynedd, Mynyddog Mwynfawr and Urien Rheged.
 Later Welsh "dragons" include Owain Gwynedd, Llywelyn ap Gruffydd and Owain Glyndŵr.

 The red dragon appears in the ancient Mabinogion story of Lludd and Llefelys where it is confined, battling with an invading white dragon, at Dinas Emrys.
 The story continues in the Historia Brittonum, written around AD 829, where Gwrtheyrn, King of the Britons is frustrated in attempts to build a fort at Dinas Emrys.
 He is told by a boy, Emrys, to dig up two dragons fighting beneath the castle.
-He discovers the white dragon representing the Anglo-Saxons, which is soon to be defeated by the red dragon of the Wales.
+He discovers the white dragon representing the Anglo-Saxons, which is soon to be defeated by the red dragon of Wales.

 The red dragon is now seen as symbolising Wales, present on the current national flag of Wales, which became an official flag in 1959.

 History

-Draco as military standard and title

 The military use of the term "dragon" (in Latin, "draco") dates back to the Roman period and this in turn is likely inspired by the symbols of the Scythians, Indians, Persians, Dacians or Parthians.
-The term draco can refer to a dragon, serpent or snake and the term draconarius (also latin) denotes "the bearer of the serpent standard".
+The term draco can refer to a dragon, serpent or snake and the term draconarius (also Latin) denotes "the bearer of the serpent standard".
 Franz Altheim suggests that the first appearance of the draco used by Romans coincides with Roman recruitment of nomad troops from south and central Asia during the time of Marcus Aurelius.
 One notable Draco symbol which may have influenced the Welsh dragon is that of the Sarmatians, who contributed to the cavalry units stationed in Ribchester from the 2nd to 4th centuries.
 Cohorts were represented by the draco military standard from the third century in the same way that the eagle Aquila standard represented the legions.
 The standard bearer of the cohort was called draconarius and carried a gilded staff with a dragon at the top.
 For instance, Gauls are attested to have marched under the dragon to distinguish the Gallic cohort from the Roman legions.